fEst1ck/path-cov-instr/README.md

 Our instrumentation pass leverages several LLVM APIs:

 - **ModulePass / PassInfoMixin:**
-  The pass is implemented as a module-level pass using LLVM’s new pass manager.
+  The pass is implemented as a module-level pass using LLVM's new pass manager.
 By subclassing `PassInfoMixin<YourPass>`, the pass implements:

   ```cpp
   PreservedAnalyses run(Module &M, ModuleAnalysisManager &AM);